Black Tide: Departure of Steven Spence and Zakk Sandler and Bite the Bullet (2013)

-Lineup changes, Chasing Shadows and breaking up (2014–2016)
+Lineup changes, Chasing Shadows, and breakup (2014–2016)

-On March 16, 2014, it was confirmed via Facebook that Ronny Gutierrez will permanently be the bassist of Black Tide and Cody Paige will be the new official drummer.
+On March 16, 2014, it was confirmed via Facebook that Ronny Gutierrez would permanently be the band's bassist and Cody Paige would be the new official drummer.
 Paige was discovered by Ronny Gutierrez; he was covering Black Tide songs on YouTube.
 Upon discovering Paige was a Florida native, he was immediately contacted to audition to be the band's new drummer.

-Starting on May 23, 2014, Black Tide departed on their Rise Again Tour, in support of the Bite the Bullet (EP), with support from Threat Signal, Affiance, and Hatchet.
-Gabriel Garcia had the following to share about the upcoming headlining tour: "I can't wait to hit the road and bust this tour out.
+Starting on May 23, 2014, Black Tide departed on their Rise Again Tour in support of the Bite the Bullet EP, with support from Threat Signal, Affiance, and Hatchet.
+Gabriel Garcia stated about the upcoming headlining tour: "I can't wait to hit the road and bust this tour out.
 I've been driving around Miami blasting Hatchet all week.
 These guys are killer.
 We want to invite them to share our tour bus, but shit could get crazy.
 This is a kick ass bill, four high-energy live acts and the fans are gonna be blown away.
 A good time will be had by all.
 I may even announce our new record label on the last night of the tour."

-In December 2014, it was reported Ronny was now playing guitar full-time with Shaggy, and would not be able to continue on bass duties due to Shaggy's extensive touring schedule.
+In December 2014, it was reported Ronny Gutierrez was now playing guitar full-time with Shaggy and would not be able to continue on bass duties due to Shaggy's extensive touring schedule.

-As of January 2015, Gabe, Austin, and Cody have been recording a full-length album composed of all new material.
-On February 25, the band issued an update that drum work has been completed and guitars are being laid down.
+As of January 2015, Gabriel Garcia, Austin Diaz, and Cody Paige were recording a full-length album composed of all new material.
+On February 25, the band issued an update that drum work had been completed and guitars were being laid down.
 The sound of the new album is said to appease fans of both the first and second album, boasting rich solos, melodies, and heavy riffs.
-On May 22, the band announced through Facebook that the new album would be titled "Chasing Shadows" which was released October 16, 2015 via Pavement Entertainment.
+On May 22, the band announced through Facebook that the new album would be titled Chasing Shadows, which was released October 16, 2015 via Pavement Entertainment.

 On July 22, 2016, Gabriel Garcia announced in his Instagram that the band is over and he is concentrating on his solo project.